 - food pipe (oesophagus) can block the passage of food

 - blood vessels can block the passage of blood

-- kidneys can block the passage of urine.
+- kidneys can block the passage of wee (urine).

-If your blood is too thick, it has difficulty passing through small blood vessels.
-This can affect the functioning of your heart and can lower the blood supply to organs such as your brain.
+Blood that is too thick has difficulty flowing through small blood vessels.
+This can affect the functioning of your heart.
+It can also lower the blood supply to organs, such as your brain.
 When you don’t get enough blood to your brain, you might have symptoms such as: